DevnagriAI/devnagri_docs/guide/Glossary.md

 ![Generate Glossary](./images/GenerateGlosarry.png)

 i.
-Choose relevant “Industry”.
+Select Industry as per customer requirement.

 ii.
-Select "Source language".
+Choose the Source and Target language.

 iii.
-Select "Target language'.
-User can select multiple target languages.

-v.
-In order to add the content for creating glossary user can upload file or can choose an existing order.
+To add content for creating glossary user can upload a file OR can choose an existing order.

-vi.
-Use "Generate" option to generate glossary
+iv.
+Click the Generate option to generate glossary

 ![Generate Glossary](./images/GenerateGlosarry2.png)